 motor response in programming the outflow of nonverbal cues:

 11.31.
 Neuromast.
 The most primitive, specialized tactile-sense organ in vertebrates is the neuromast, a fluid-filled pit in the skin of today's fishes, which picks up vibrational, thermal, electrical, and (perhaps) chemical information from the surrounding water.
 Each neuromast contains a hair cell, which, when moved by water currents generated by a nearby fish, e.g., stimulates a sensory nerve.
 Through the neuromast, the current becomes an informational sign of another fish's physical presence (viz., "I am here.").

 faces and eyes to novel or dangerous stimuli.
-Meanwhile, midbrain hearing
+Midbrain hearing

-centers stay tuned to abrupt changes in sound.
+centers alerted to abrupt informational changes in sound.
 As amphibian ancestors emerged from

 primeval lakes and seas to live part of their lives on land, both seeing and hearing